-Haagen–Dazs India held a media briefing to introduce a new patisserie line by the name of HD Cafe, encompassing sumptuous cakes, cupcakes, tarts and macarons.
+Haagen–Dazs Mumbai held a media briefing to introduce a new patisserie line by the name of HD Cafe, encompassing sumptuous cakes, cupcakes, tarts and macarons.

 The brand has teamed up with Twinings to formulate pairings of tea which go best with each dessert in the HD Cafe range to bring back the age-old custom of high tea dining.